jz-vision/HRGC/README.md

-# toothed-component-angle-dataset
+# Toothed Component Angle Measurement Dataset

-Preview of a visual dataset for minimum-angle measurement of toothed components.
+This repository provides a preview of a visual dataset for minimum-angle measurement of toothed components, including sleeve front, sleeve back, and spline shaft samples.

+The images were collected under different imaging conditions, including normal backgrounds, interference, lens haze, and slight camera tilt.
+Each sample is associated with 16 ordered tooth-profile keypoints.

+## Data Availability

+Only representative preview images are provided at this stage.
+The complete dataset and annotations will be released after acceptance of the associated paper.

+## Intended Use

+The dataset is intended for research on visual measurement, keypoint localization, geometric constraints, and minimum-angle estimation.